What is a corneal transplant?

 Why is it done?

 To improve vision when the existing cornea is cloudy or thickened by or disease.

 What is the process?

 After surgery you will be given specific printed postoperative information.
-Refer to the instruction Guidelines following Corneal Graft Surgery.
+Refer to the instruction guidelines following corneal graft surgery – English or French.